heycarsten/utility-server/README.md

 ## Usage

-First, There's a bunch of helper commands in `bin`, they all accept arguments setting values in a `.env` file.
+First, `cp .env.example .env`, then have a look in `.env` and modify it as you wish.

 ### 1. Initialize config files: